Many of you may already have a vocal steamer, but maybe not have heard of a vocal nebuliser.

 This statement is pretty much universally accepted in the world of singing.
 Very rarely has the advice been “don’t bother” when talking about regularly drinking water and keeping hydrated for singing.
 That’s because singers for the last few hundred years have all reported the negative effects and raised effort connected with singing on a dry voice.
 It just feels crappy.

 There’s also no shortage of research out there that reinforces the point.
-Scientist pretty much all arrive at the same point… respiratory effort to sing (measured by nifty lab instrumentation) and perceived effort to sing (reported by the singer subjects) all went up considerably when vocal folds were dehydrated.
+Scientist pretty much all arrive at the same point… physical effort to sing (measured by nifty lab instrumentation) and perceived effort to sing (reported by the singer subjects) all went up considerably when vocal folds were dehydrated.

-Along with raised respiratory effort comes a higher lung pressure needed to create sound.
+Along with raised physical effort comes a higher lung pressure needed to create sound.
 In other words, when you’re dry you’re highly likely to have to push more air to sing.
 That can lead to all forms of vocal fatigue and injury in the long term, which is obviously NOT something we want to be at risk of.

 Interestingly, for anyone who sings in or above their break/passaggio, the studies showed that the biggest changes in effort were associated with higher pitches.
 Speaking pitch and low singing weren’t as uncomfortable, which means you’ll really feel the dryness if you tend to sing with a bigger range.
 You might not spot that you’re dehydrated until you go up there either, at which time it might be too late to do anything about it!